-We have audited the financial statements of Montabella Community Schools for the year ended June 30, 2018, and have issued our report thereon dated September 12, 2018.
-Professional standards require that we provide you with the following information related to our audit.
+We have audited the financial statements of Houghton Lake Community Schools for the year ended June 30, 2018, and have issued our report thereon dated October 29, 2018.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, Government Auditing Standards and OMB's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as well as certain information related to the planned scope and timing of our audit.
+Professional standards also require that we communicate to you the following information related to our audit.